jrochkind/texts/search_compare/article.md

 ## The survey instrument

-Users could enter whatever query they wanted, and be presented with side-by-side 'blinded' results from two products (chosen at random for each presentation from the 5 under study).
-They could choose which they preferred, or choose "Can't Decide/About the Same".
+Users would enter a query and be presented with side-by-side 'blinded' results from two products chosen at random from the five services being studied.
+The participating user could choose which results they preferred, or select a neutral choice of "Can't Decide/About the Same".

-A screenshot suffices to explain the instrument:

 <img src="https://blacklight.library.jhu.edu/screenshot-medium.jpg"/>

 ## Technological Implementation

-The survey instrument is implemented as two ruby on rails projects, both licensed open source.
+The survey instrument was implemented as two Ruby on Rails projects, both licensed open source.

-The first, [bento_search](http://github.com/jrochkind/bento_search) is a general purpose abstract layer for querying third party search engines.
+The first, [bento_search](http://github.com/jrochkind/bento_search) [4] is a general purpose abstract layer for querying third party search engines.
 It is designed to:

 * Let you quickly get implement search functionality in your own custom application, for any of its supported adapters;
 * have a potentially shared implementation of working around the gotchas and undocumented features of certain search services;
 * and let you switch out one service for another in an existing application with as little trouble as possible (avoid lock-in).

-bento_search currently supports adapters for:
+bento_search currently supports adapters for the five evaluated services, plus adaptors for Google Books, WorldCat and Google Site Search.
-* Primo
-* Summon
-* EDS
-* EBSCOHost traditional API
-* Scopus
-* Google Books
-* WorldCat
-* Google Site Search.

-As mentioned, one of the motivations of undertaking this particular research was that the code required to write the survey instrument would largely be repurposable for an actual production application; bento_search was designed to support both this study instrument, and production applications. bento_search supports fielded search entry, pagination, and sorting in an abstract standardized way, but does not yet support multi-field/advanced search or facets/limits. bento_search also supports a standardized rendering/display of search results, across search providers -- just what we need for our experimental survey instrument.
+One of the motivations of undertaking this particular research was that the code required to write the survey instrument could largely be repurposed for an actual production application; the bento_search gem was designed from the start to support both use cases.
+The bento_search gem supports fielded search entry, pagination, and sorting in an abstract standardized way, but does not yet support multi-field/advanced search or facets/limits. bento_search also supports a standardized rendering/display of search results, across search providers -- a necessity for the survey instrument.

-The survey instrument itself is a Rails application called [bento_battle](http://github.com/jrochkind/bento_battle), also available as open source.   bento_battle, built with bento_search functionality, is only a few hundred lines of generously commented/whitespaced ruby (depending on, and ~200 lines of ERB templates.
-I think this demonstrates the power of the bento_search gem in letting you quickly and easily implement search functionality in your app.
+The survey instrument itself is a Rails application called [bento_battle](http://github.com/jrochkind/bento_battle), also available as open source.   bento_battle, built with bento_search functionality, is only a few hundred lines of generously commented/whitespaced ruby.

 We think it's important that the complete implementation of our experimental instrument is available, both so people can see _exactly_ how the experiment was conducted, and so people can use our implementation to re-run the experiment, either identically or with changes, to investigate reproducibility of our findings.

-The exact version of the bento_battle application used for the experiment is tagged at [jhu-study-10Sep2012](https://github.com/jrochkind/bento_battle/tree/jhu-study-10Sep2012).
-Mid-way through the study, a new version was deployed with some bugfixes and enhanced reporting features, at [jhu-study-17Sep2012](https://github.com/jrochkind/bento_battle/tree/jhu-study-17Sep2012).
+The exact version of the bento_battle application used for the experiment is tagged at [jhu-study-10Sep2012](https://github.com/jrochkind/bento_battle/tree/jhu-study-10Sep2012) [5].
+Mid-way through the study, a new version was deployed with some bugfixes and enhanced reporting features, at [jhu-study-17Sep2012](https://github.com/jrochkind/bento_battle/tree/jhu-study-17Sep2012) [6].
 The nature of a ruby application using bundler means that the exact version of all gem dependencies, including the bento_search gem, is recorded and fixed in these tagged snapshots.

-This software was developed over approximately 4 months, by one developer (the author) working a 32-hour-a-week schedule.
-However, it's hard to say exactly how many person-hours were spent on development, as the developer was responsible for other work during this period as well, and there were many roadblocks waiting for access to products to be granted by vendor.

 ## Per-product configuration and implementation choices